 What classes should be taken?

 If MCC classes are offered in your high school, they have been strategically selected as good options for students.
-If you wish to eventually transfer to a university for a bachelor’s degree, utilizing our Liberal Studies Certificate as your guide to picking classes will ensure the greatest likelihood the classes you take with transfer.
+If you wish to eventually transfer to a university for a bachelor’s degree, utilizing our Liberal Studies Certificate as your guide to picking classes will ensure the greatest likelihood the classes you take will transfer.

 What to do if a class is full?

-Contact the MCC Recruitment Director if you are interested in joining a class that is full.
+Contact the MCC Student Services Department if you are interested in joining a class that is full.
 It is possible we will be able to add you, but not guaranteed.

 MCC has two academic semesters in the traditional high school year; Fall Semester (August – December), and Spring Semester (January – May).
 Dual Enrollment does not take place over the summer term, but you can enroll in summer classes on your own.
 In this case, the tuition and fees will not be paid by your high school and will be your responsibility.

 For every college course you are enrolled in, you may take at least one slot of your school day off.
 You are not required to take your Dual Enrollment classes only during that scheduled time off.
 You are welcome to take classes in the morning, afternoon, evening, and online with your high school counselor’s permission.
 You need to work with your high school counselor to build an appropriate schedule.